 Each terminal has numerous bathrooms on the ground floor.

-You'll find ample seating in any of the terminals, as well as a restaurant or bar where you can relax and linger over a coffee (try a cafe con leche).
+You'll find ample seating in any of the terminals, as well as a restaurant or bar where you can relax with a coffee (try the local-favorite café con leche).
 Some even have VIP lounges and children's zones.

-Unless you dock at the World Trade Center, don't bother walking from your ship to the city.
+The Area Near the Barcelona Cruise Port: Unless you dock at the World Trade Center, don't bother walking from your ship to the city.
 The path from the closest berth will take at least 45 minutes over a steep, highway-like bridge that does have a sidewalk but also has cars speeding by.
-The view might be nice but go to the top of the Columbus Monument instead for views of the city and of Montjuic, a large hill where a castle and the Olympic Stadium still sit.